 - Recommendations from a community roundtable held in 2019 on issues affecting LGBTIQ communities in South Australia.

 - A report prepared by the South Australian Law Reform Institute in 2016 about religious exceptions in the Equal Opportunity Act.

 - The findings of the federal Expert Panel on Religious Freedom in 2018.

 This is a complete distortion of the outcomes of the Expert Panel on Religious Freedom which criticised South Australia and New South Wales for their lack of protection of religious freedom.
-The 2016 report by the South Australian Law Reform Institute is also fundamentally flawed as we pointed out in our earlier Briefing.
-As pointed out in that Briefing –
+The 2016 report by the South Australian Law Reform Institute is also fundamentally flawed as we pointed out in an earlier Briefing.
+As pointed out in that Briefing -

 Despite acknowledging that the “vast majority of electronic submissions” relating to the application of the exemptions in Christian schooling “clearly support the continuation (or strengthening) of these exceptions” the Report proposes a dramatic recasting of the existing exemptions and exceptions which would impose significant potential constraints on religious freedom.

 The results of consultation with the activists representing the LGBTIQ communities are also equally predictable.